SogoHlopec/portfolio/README.md

-### СТО СтритСервисАвто
+### STO StreetServiceAuto

 [strit.by](https://strit.by/)

-**Технологии:** CMS ModX Revolution, HTML, CSS, JavaScript, PHP, Swiper JS, PhotoSwipe JS, Inputmask JS
+**Technologies:** CMS ModX Revolution, HTML, CSS, JavaScript, PHP, Swiper JS, PhotoSwipe JS, Inputmask JS
-**ModX пакеты:** ImportX, MIGX, ClientConfig, FetchIt, pdoTools, Translitor
+**ModX Packages:** ImportX, MIGX, ClientConfig, FetchIt, pdoTools, Translitor

-**Описание проекта:**
+**Project Description:**
-СТО СтритСервисАвто  – это сайт автосервиса, представляющий полный спектр услуг по ремонту автомобилей в г. Минске. Моя работа заключалась в полной верстке сайта с нуля, а также настройке различных функциональных элементов через ModX Revolution.
+Service Station StreetServiceAuto is a site of car service center, representing a full range of car repair services in Minsk.
+My work consisted in the full layout of the site from scratch, as well as customization of various functional elements through ModX Revolution.

-**Моя роль:**
+**My role:**
-- Полная разработка сайта: адаптивная и мобильная вёрстка
+- Full development of the site: adaptive and mobile layout
-- Перенос сайта на хостинг и подключение домена
+- Transferring the site to hosting and domain connection
-- Проектирование структуры сайта в ModX Revolution
+- Designing the structure of the site in ModX Revolution
-- Настройка добавления услуг с их динамической отрисовкой на разных страницах
+- Customization of adding services with their dynamic rendering on different pages
-- Внедрение Google Maps + подключение и настройка Яндекс Карты API (отключение скролла и тач-реакции на мобильных устройствах)настройка форм в ModX
+- Implementation of Google Maps + connection and customization of Yandex Maps API (disabling scrolling and touch response on mobile devices) customization of forms in ModX
-- Разработка простого сниппета для условного вывода чанков
+- Developing a simple snippet for conditional output of chunks
-- Работа с компонентом для импорта данных и создания ресурсов в ModX
+- Working with a component for importing data and creating resources in ModX
-- Интеграция Notion API с ModX для автоматического управления ресурсами: загрузка, обновление и создание страниц через Notion API с использованием cURL
+- Integrating Notion API with ModX for automatic resource management: loading, updating and creating pages through Notion API using cURL
-- Автообновление кеша CSS, JS и PNG/JPG файлов
+- CSS, JS and PNG/JPG cache auto-update

-**Ключевые фичи:**
+**Key features:**
-- Управление контентом через Notion API
+- Content management via Notion API
-- Полная адаптация сайта для мобильных устройств
+- Full adaptation of the site for mobile devices
-- Автоматическое обновление кеша для посетителей
+- Automatic cache update for visitors